 River Research Education and Adventure Charters (River REACH)

+FORE is currently partnering with BB Riverboats to use the River Queen as a floating classroom and educational laboratory.
 While on-board, students test water quality using the same methods and equipment as scientists who monitor and protect our river.
 They also see firsthand how they depend on the river while discovering beauty and wildlife that surrounds them in the most unexpected places!

 The overall experience gives students a sense of place in their watershed and an understanding of the challenges that need to be addressed in protecting a resource that literally runs through the lives of millions of people.